The Internationale: Authorship and copyright

-As the "Internationale" music was published before 1 July 1909 outside the United States, it is in the public domain in the United States.
+As "The Internationale" music was published before 1 July 1909 outside the United States, it is in the public domain in the United States.
 As of 2013, Pierre De Geyter's music is also in the public domain in countries and areas whose copyright durations are authors' lifetime plus 80 years or less.
 Due to France's wartime copyright extensions (prorogations de Guerre), SACEM claimed that the music was still copyrighted in France until October 2014.
-Because of this, the "Internationale" is also in the public domain within France.
+The "Internationale" is now also in the public domain within France.

 As Eugène Pottier died in 1887, his original French lyrics are in the public domain.
-Gustave Delory once acquired the copyright of his lyrics through the songwriter G. B. Clement having bought it from Pottier's widow.
+Gustave Delory once acquired the copyright of his lyrics through the songwriter Jean-Baptiste Clement having bought it from Pottier's widow.

+Translations

+There have been a very wide variety of translations of the anthem.
+In 2002, Kuznar notes that the nature of these translations has varied widely.
+Many have been closely literal translations with variations solely to account for rhyme and meter but others have been done to encode different ideology perspectives and or to update contents to adapt the lyrics to relevant more contemporary issues.

+The first English version has been attributed to the author Eugène Pottier himself, produced apparently after he fled the fall of the Paris Commune in June 1871 for temporary exile in Britain (until 1873, when he went on to the United States).
+The first U.S. translation was by Charles Hope Kerr who heard it in De Geyter's setting in Lille in 1894 and published it as a pamphlet that year: it was later reproduced in Songs of the IWW, first published in 1909 and has been reprinted by Kerr's publishing house into the 21st century.
+The first of many Italian versions signed by E. Bergeret, identified as Ettore Marroni, in 1901.
+Dutch communist poet Henriette Roland Holst translated it into Dutch, with "Ontwaakt, verworpenen der aarde" ('Wake up, all who are cast away') at about the same time.
+By the time of the 1910 International Socialist Congress in Copenhagen, versions had appeared in 18 different languages, including a Danish one by A. C. Meyer, which was sung at the end of a cantata by 500 singers.